johnkeel-thork/TET/Privacy.md

 The stored data is: Country, GPS Coordinates, Problem Type, Description (optional), one Photo (optional).

 All this data is selected and inserted by the user.
+It is used to maintain, monitor and update the TET gpx files and inform, if required, TET users.
+Following review and utilisation by the Linesmen it is deleted.

 We do not track or save any IP, phone detail, username or any element that can track the user identification.